thecsea/static-site-creator/README.md

 ## How it works
 1. Each user can add some websites with a git repository associated
+1. Each site has some subsections that correspond to the physical pages

 ## How to use